Best things to do in Rochester, NY: unique museums and relaxing fun

 Getting to Rochester, NY

 Rochester, New York actually has its own airport, ROC, as it’s much larger of a city than you might think.
 Direct flights from most east coast and several midwest cities make it easy to get to.
 If you’re planning a road trip around New York State, Rochester is located just north of the Finger Lakes Wine Region, so it’s the perfect compliment to an Upstate adventure.
+And even though it’s a day’s drive, spending a few days in Rochester after doing an NYC city trip is a great idea, and is the perfect contrasting experience.
 The following is a list of drive times and mileage to visit Rochester from surround cities:

 |Starting city||Drive time||mileage|